-I’m Teresa, a dreamer and a dream analyst.
+I’m Dr. Teresa de Castro, a dreamer and a dream analyst.

 I’ve always tended to my dreams, written them down, shared them with family and friends, re-lived them, explored them, and listened to their powerful messages at important times in my life.